Jordan Knight: Solo career

-Knight made a comeback in 1999 by releasing his first solo single, "Give It To You."
-The single reached No. 10 on the Billboard Hot 100, went gold, and was nominated for the 1999 MTV Video Music Award for Best Dance Video, though it lost to Ricky Martin's "Livin' La Vida Loca."
+Knight made a comeback by releasing his first solo single, "Give It To You", on February 16, 1999.
+The single, produced by Jimmy Jam and Terry Lewis, reached No. 10 on the Billboard Hot 100 and No. 35 on the Hot Dance Music/Club Play chart, went gold, and was nominated for the 1999 MTV Video Music Award for Best Dance Video, though it lost to Ricky Martin's "Livin' La Vida Loca".
 He was also nominated for Favorite Male Singer at the 2000 Kids' Choice Awards.
-The single also peaked at No. 35 on the Hot Dance Music/Club Play chart.
-The album Jordan Knight won an Aspire Music Award for Best Male Album (Pop).
-Knight's self-titled debut album was then certified gold for sales of over 500,000 copies in the US on July 7, 1999.
-The album peaked at No. 29 on the Billboard 200 and No. 9 on the Top Internet Albums chart.
-In 2008, the New Kids on the Block reunited and released 2 top 40 hits and went on a successful tour.
-In the fall of 2010, they teamed with the Backstreet Boys (BSB), creating the boy band NKOTBSB, and toured in summer 2011.
+Knight's self-titled debut album, released on May 25, was certified gold for sales of over 500,000 copies in the US on July 7, 1999.
+The album peaked at No. 29 on the Billboard 200 and No. 9 on the Top Internet Albums chart, and later won an Aspire Music Award for Best Male Album (Pop).

 Knight released a remix album, Jordan Knight Performs New Kids on the Block: The Remix Album, in 2004.

 In 2005, Knight released an EP titled The Fix supported by the lead single "Where Is Your Heart Tonight," which reached its peak at No. 12 on the Billboard Adult Contemporary chart.
 He continued to tour extensively in 2005–2006 promoting the EP.

 In September 2006, Knight's next album, Love Songs, was released by Transcontinental Records.
-The first single was "Say Goodbye," a duet with Deborah Gibson, that peaked at No. 24 on the Billboard Adult Contemporary chart.
+The first single was "Say Goodbye," a duet with fellow 1980s pop singer Deborah Gibson, that peaked at No. 24 on the Billboard Adult Contemporary chart.

 On May 31, 2011, Knight released his third solo album, Unfinished.
 The album reached No. 8 on the US Billboard Independent Albums chart, No. 48 on the US Billboard 200 and No. 55 in Canada.
-He announced began his Live and Unfinished Tour on December 11, 2011.
+He began his Live and Unfinished Tour on December 11, 2011.
 Knight performed the announced dates with Boston-based band Elevation Theory.

-In 2014, Knight teamed up with Nick Carter for the release of the album Nick & Knight.
-The duo toured throughout the fall of that year in support of the album.
+In 2014, Knight teamed up with Nick Carter for the release of the album Nick & Knight, touring throughout the fall of that year to support the album.

-Restaurant partnership

-In 2016, Knight became a partner in an Italian restaurant called Novara in Milton, Massachusetts.